 Multi-tenant: SQL Reporting

-1. Go to -> Windows Azure Management Portal -> SQL Reporting -> Users.
+1. Go to -> Microsoft Azure Management Portal -> SQL Reporting -> Users.
 2. Create a new account for every customer.
 3. Open the Items tab.
 4. Select the customer reports folder you want to configure and click on Manage Permissions.
 5. Click on Assign item-specific permissions and remove all users that should not have access to the selected reports folder from the list.

 Multi-tenant: SQL Server Reporting Services